 The Snuffle Mat has become a very popular canine enrichment tool for many people.
 Most snuffle mats consists of long strips of fabric tied to a rubber mat.
 Treats are then hidden under the strips of fabric.
 Dogs need to use their sense of smell to sniff out where the treats are hidden.

-You can purchase a snuffle mat like the Paw5 wooly snuffle mat pictured here or create your own using a rubber dish and strips of fleece.
+You can purchase a snuffle mat or create your own using a rubber dish mat and strips of fleece.
 The Honest Kitchen has easy to understand instructions.
 Just make sure to supervise your dog when using a snuffle mat.
 Heavy chewers will be able to tear the material off the mat.

 Paper Egg Carton Puzzle